Program notes are essays about classical composers and their works,

 and the Cleveland Orchestra Blossom Festival.

-At this writing, my program note files contain roughly 2750 compositions,
+At this writing, my program note files contain over 2800 compositions,

 ranging from the Renaissance to newly commissioned works.
 I regularly